Starting your own business

 10 min read

-At the beginning you’ll have a lot to do, with things like buying stock, advertising or setting up your website occupying your time.
-But one of the most important tasks to remember is to let HMRC know you’re starting up a business – don’t put it off.
-You need to register as self-employed
+When starting your business you’ll have a lot to do, with things like buying stock, advertising or setting up your website occupying your time.
+But one of the most important tasks to do is to let HMRC know you’re self-employed.

-within six months of the end of the tax year in which you begin trading, or you may have to pay a penalty.
+You need to register as self-employed within six months of the end of the tax year in which you begin trading (so by 5th October in your second tax year) or you may have to pay a penalty.

 When your business is officially ‘trading’